 To clean your parts with Pine-Sol, the first thing you need to do is prepare your parts to be cleaned.
 Pine-Sol will remove paint and grease, soften carbon deposits on pistons and heads, and really soften the carbon inside an EGR system.

-Once your parts are ready to be cleaned you will need to find a good container that they will fit in without requiring you to buy too much pine sol.
+Once your parts are ready to be cleaned, you will need to find a good container that they will fit in without requiring you to buy too much Pine-Sol.
 In the case of the Geo Metro that I was working on when I wrote this article, I just used a big plastic bucket from Wal-Mart.
 In the case of larger engines like the VW I am restoring or my Subaru Outback, I find the smallest volume rubber-made container that I can fit the engine block into and use that for all the bigger parts, but I clean most parts in an old 1-gallon plastic ice cream tub.
 I buy a couple gallons of Pine-Sol and dilute it as much as required to fill the container I am using.
-For the smaller parts I use Pine-Sol at full strength, using a toothbrush before hand and then putting them to soak for a while for a final cleaning.
+For the smaller parts, I use Pine-Sol at full strength, using a toothbrush before hand and then putting them to soak for a while for a final cleaning.

 Pine-Sol seems pretty innocuous, but it does contain carcinogens, and it does require some safety precauctions.
 I would not go dipping my hands in it under most circumstances.
 Also be aware that it can cause "temporary but very substantial" eye damage.
 I am not sure what that means and I am pretty sure I don't want to find out.
-In general you should probably where gloves whenever handling Pine-Sol, which is something several people very familiar with Pine-Sol have made clear to me time and time again.
-Anyway, be careful not to get it in your eyes, be aware that it might dry your skin, and read the label, and you should be all right.
+In general, you should probably wear gloves whenever handling Pine-Sol, which is something several people very familiar with Pine-Sol have made clear to me time and time again.
+Anyway, be careful not to get it in your eyes, be aware that it might dry your skin, read the label, and you should be all right.
 It's 100% safer than most other solvents you would use for this purpose.